Skip to content

 GLL Leisure: B.E.A.T.
 Project (Better Engagement In Active Travelling)

 GLL Leisure are based at Bodmin Leisure Centre and St Austell Leisure Centre.
-They are using their ATSP pilot grant to run engagement sessions to support members of the public to get into cycling.
-They are working in collaboration with Cornwall Life Recycle and other partners.
-Together, they have provided people with the opportunity to ‘have a go’ at cycling for the first time.
+They used their ATSP pilot grant to run engagement sessions to support members of the public to get into cycling.
+They worked in collaboration with Cornwall Life Recycle and other partners.
+Together, they provided people with the opportunity to ‘have a go’ at cycling for the first time.
 (This includes using adaptive bikes).
-They have taught people to mend punctures, and have run several bike MOT days.
+They taught people to mend punctures, and have run several bike MOT days.

 Case studies and in the press: